Stefan3002/ehr-microfrontends-interop/README.md

 This is the backend for the AI models (second backend of the paper architecture).
 It is built using Django and Django REST Framework (DRF) to provide a robust API for interacting with the AI models.
-The backend handles requests, processes data, sends the data to the AI models, and serves responses to the other backend of the paper (on the branch called "widgets-backend").
+The backend handles requests, processes data, sends the data to the AI models, and serves responses directly to the widget that lives on the end user EHR.
+This is to reduce the number of hops and to greatly increase PHI privacy.

 ## Quick Start Guide